autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 Now branch off `ros2` inside that subdirectory and delete the `COLCON_IGNORE` file in the package you want to port.

+## Important changes
-The best source on migrating is the [migration guide](https://index.ros.org/doc/ros2/Contributing/Migration-Guide/), but some important changes are:
+The best source on migrating is the [migration guide](https://index.ros.org/doc/ros2/Contributing/Migration-Guide/).
+It doesn't mention everything though, so this section lists some areas with important changes.

+A good general strategy is to try to implement those changes, then iteratively run `colcon build --packages-up-to <your_package>` and fix the first compiler error.

-## Rewriting package.xml
+### Rewriting `package.xml`
 The migration guide covers this well.
 See also [here](https://www.ros.org/reps/rep-0149.html) for a reference of the most recent version of this format.

-## Rewriting CMakeLists.txt
+### Rewriting `CMakeLists.txt`
 Pretty straightforward by following the example of the already ported `simple_planning_simulator` package and the [pub-sub tutorial](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber/#cpppubsub).
 Better yet, use `ament_auto` to get terse `CMakeLists.txt` that do not have as much redundancy with `package.xml` as an explicit `CMakeLists.txt`.
 See [this commit](https://github.com/tier4/Pilot.Auto/pull/7/commits/ef382a9b430fd69cb0a0f7ca57016d66ed7ef29d) for an example.

-## ROS -> RCLCPP
-Search-and-replace "ros" with "rclcpp" and adjust everything that needs adjusting.
-From here on you can iteratively run `colcon build --packages-up-to vehicle_cmd_gate` and fix the first compiler error.

-## Replacing std_msgs
+## Replacing `std_msgs`
 In ROS2, you should define semantically meaningful wrappers around primitive (number) types.